Cystic fibrosis: fast facts

-A: In CF, the mucous glands cause normal mucus to change to a thick, sticky substance.
+A: In people with CF, the mucus secretions produced by various glands in the body are thicker and stickier than normal.
 This mucus clogs the tiny passages in the lungs and traps bacteria.
-Repeated infections and blockages can cause irreversible lung damage and death.
+Repeated infections and blockages can cause irreversible lung damage.
 The pancreas is also impaired, preventing the release of enzymes which are needed for the digestion of food.
-This means that people who have CF can have problems with nutrition.
+This means that people who have CF can have problems with digestion and nutrition.

 A: CF is an inherited condition.
 For a child to be born with CF both parents must carry the CF gene.
 Carriers of the gene do not have any symptoms of the condition.